Sustainable Engineering Master of Science Degree

 Engineering Capstone, plus one Engineering Elective

-For the Master of Engineering programs in Industrial and Systems Engineering, Engineering Management, and Sustainable Engineering.
-Students must investigate a discipline-related topic in a field related to industrial and systems engineering, engineering management, or sustainable engineering.
+Students must investigate a discipline-related topic in a field related to industrial and systems engineering, engineering management, sustainable engineering, product development, or manufacturing leadership.
 The general intent of the engineering capstone is to demonstrate the students' knowledge of the integrative aspects of a particular area.
 The capstone should draw upon skills and knowledge acquired in the program.
-(This course is restricted to students in ISEE-ME, ENGMGT-ME, SUSTAIN-ME or the ISEE BS/ME programs.)
+(This course is restricted to students in ISEE-MS, ENGMGT-ME, SUSTAIN-MS, PRODDEV-MS, MFLEAD-MS or the ISEE BS/MS programs.)
 Lecture 3 (Fall, Spring).

 |Total Semester Credit Hours||